MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/create-applications-for-azure-quantum.md

 the execution flow.
 More specifically, values of type `Result` do not support equality comparison.

-For example, this operation can NOT be run in a No Control Flow target:
+For example, this operation can NOT be run on a No Control Flow target:

 ```qsharp
     operation SetQubitState(desired : Result, q : Qubit) : Result {